 What is covered in this publication?
-Publication 575 contains the information that you need to understand the following topics.
+Publication 575 contains information that you need to understand the following topics:

-- How to compute the tax on periodic payments, including computing the tax-free part of each monthly annuity payment from a qualified plan using a simple worksheet. - 2) How to compute the tax on nonperiodic payments for distributions from qualified and nonqualified plans and how to figure the taxable part of lumpsum distributions from pension, stock bonus, and profit-sharing plans. - 3) How to roll over distributions from a qualified retirement plan or IRA into another plan or IRA. - 4) How to report disability payments and how beneficiaries and survivors of employees and retirees must report benefits paid to them. - 5) When penalties or additional taxes on certain distributions may apply (including the tax on early distributions from qualified retirement plans and the tax on excess accumulation).
+- How to compute the tax on periodic payments, including computing the tax-free part of each monthly annuity payment from a qualified plan using a simple worksheet. - 2) How to compute the tax on nonperiodic payments for distributions from qualified and nonqualified plans and how to figure the taxable part of lumpsum distributions from pension, stock bonus, and profit-sharing plans.

+- 3) How to roll over distributions from a qualified retirement plan or IRA into another qualified retirement plan or IRA. - How to report disability payments and how beneficiaries and survivors of employees and retirees must report benefits paid to them. - 5) When penalties or additional taxes on certain distributions may apply (including the tax on early distributions from qualified retirement plans and IRAs and the tax on excess accumulation).

-What is not covered in this publication.
+What is not covered in this publication?
 The following topics are not discussed in this publication:

-1) The General Rule.
-This is the method generally used to determine the tax treatment of pension and annuity income from nonqualified plans.
-If your annuity starting date is after November 18, 1996, you generally cannot use the General Rule to figure the tax-free part of your annuity payments.
-If you must use the General Rule, you should get Publication 939, General Rule for Pensions and Annuities.

-- 2) Civil Service retirement benefits.
+- 1) The General Rule.
+This is the method generally used to determine the tax treatment of pension and annuity income from nonqualified plans (including commercial annuities).
+However, this publication contains a brief discussion of the main features of variable commercial annuities after the Simplified Method discussion.
+For a qualified plan, if your annuity starting date is after November 18, 1996, you generally cannot use the General Rule to figure the tax-free part of your annuity payments.
+For more information on the General Rule, get Publication 939, General Rule for Pensions and Annuities. - 2) Civil Service retirement benefits.
 If you are retired from the federal government (either regular or disability retirement), get Publication 721, Tax Guide to U.S. Civil Service Retirement Benefits.
-These benefits are paid primarily under the Civil Service Retirement System (CSRS) or the Federal Employees' Retirement System (FÉRS).
+These benefits are paid primarily under the Civil Service Retirement System (CSRS) or the Federal Employees' Retirement System (FERS).
 Publication 721 also covers the information that you need if you are the survivor or beneficiary of a federal employee or retiree who died. - 3) Section 457 plans.
-If you are a state or local government employee, or if you work for a tax-exempt organization, you may be eligible to participate in a deferred compensation plan established under Code Section 457.
+If you are a state or local government employee, or if you work for a tax-exempt organization, you may be eligible to participate in a deferred compensation plan established under Code section 457.
 These plans are nonqualified retirement plans.
-This publication does not provide detailed information on the special rules of Section 457 plans.
+This publication does not provide detailed information on the special rules of section 457 plans.
 However, the General Information section of this publication contains a brief description of the main features of section 457 plans. - 4) Tax-sheltered annuities (TSAs).
-If you work for a public school or certain tax-exempt organizations. you may be eligible to participate in a TSA retirement plan offered by your employer.
+If you work for a public school or certain tax-exempt organizations, you may be eligible to participate in a TSA retirement plan offered by your employer.
+For further information on TSAs, see Publication 571, Tax-Sheltered Annuity Programs for Employees of Public Schools and Certain Tax-Exempt Organizations.

 Help from IRS.
 You can get help from the employee plans taxpayer assistance telephone service between the hours of 1:30 p.m. and 3:30 p.m.
-Eastern Time, Monday through Thursday, at (202) 622-6074/6075.
-(These are not toll-free numbers.)
+Eastern Time, Monday through Thursday, at (202) 622-6074.
+(This is not a toll-free number.)

-If you are reading this publication to report your TIP pension or annuity payments on your federal income tax return, be sure to review the Form

-1099-R that you should have received and the instructions for lines 16a and 16b of Form 1040.
+If you are reading this publication to report your pension or annuity payments on your federal income tax return, be sure to review the Form income tax return, be sure to review the Form 1099-R that you should have received and the instructions for lines 16a and 16b of Form 1040.